Shelter Me: Street Tails Rescue

-PHILADELPHIA (WPVI) --For Scott Weiss and his partner Clare Cobasa, it was love at first sight.
+PHILADELPHIA (WPVI) --For Scott Weiss and his partner Clare Kobasa, it was love at first sight.

 The couple just moved back to Philadelphia after living abroad, and they wanted to open their hearts and their home to an animal in need.

-"Bessie was actually the first dog that we met, and that was the end of the story," Cobasa says.
+"Bessie was actually the first dog that we met, and that was the end of the story," Kobasa says.

 When we first met Bessie at Street Tails Rescue, she had been surrendered by her previous owner and was suffering from a skin condition.